kubenext/lissio/HACKING.md

 saving your changes.

 If working on the frontend, you may want to set up a reverse proxy to the Angular services running on `http://localhost:4200`.
-To set this up, set `OCTANT_PROXY_FRONTEND` environment variable with the location of the frontend.
+To set this up, set `LISSIO_PROXY_FRONTEND` environment variable with the location of the frontend.
 (e.g. http://localhost:4200).

 ## Before Your Pull Request